Dedication, 1561-01-19, Johann Albrecht (Wimpinaeus) to Michael Wagner

 English Raw Translation

-Generated by ChatGPT on 9 March 2023.
+Generated by ChatGPT-4 on 5 April 2023.
 Attention: This translation is a machine translation by artificial intelligence.
 The translation has not been checked and should not be cited without additional human verification.

 To the Reverend Father, Doctor Michael Wagner, Professor of Sacred Literature at the University of Ingolstadt, Canon of Freising, and my esteemed master, Greetings.